Welcome to Year 4

 Maths

-In June, we will be preparing for the national times tables test but we are very confident that we will do well because we practice on TT Rockstars every day.
+In June, we will be preparing for the national times tables test but we are very confident that we will do well because we are practicing on TT Rockstars every day.
 In school we also use https://www.timestables.co.uk/multiplication-tables-check/ which children can check they are getting full marks and there are activities to check children's speed.
 If they can do this as well as TT Rockstars then hopefully all that work over the past year will pay off!
 The more practise they get, the more accurate their answers will be.

 Remember, we have to be accurate in our answers to pass the Times tables test so practice every night and be ready each day in class for new challenges.
 Who will be the most accurate pupil in the class?